 Below is a quick summary of the types of compensation commonly associated with each.
 For more detailed and personalized information, you can speak with a legal representative at our law firm.

-You may file a personal injury lawsuit if you suffered a “serious injury” in the crash.
+You may file a personal injury lawsuit in New York if you suffered a “serious injury” in the crash.
 The New York Civil Insurance Laws (ISC) §5102(d) defines a “serious injury” as a type of permanent wound (e.g., loss of a fetus or dismemberment) or a non-permanent wound (e.g., injuries that leave you incapacitated for at least 90 days).

 If you meet this threshold, you may seek compensation for your physical injuries, including any emotional or financial harm the accident caused.
 Some examples include: